-China and Taiwan Vie for Diplomatic Allies in Africa and South America
+China-Taiwan Diplomatic Rivalry Intensifies in Africa and South America

-Taiwan President Lai Ching-te, left, exchanges gifts with King Mswati III of Eswatini on May 2 (local time).
+Taiwan President Lai Ching-te, left, exchanges gifts with Eswatini King Mswati III on May 2 (local time).
 [Photo=Eswatini government Facebook]

-Lai arrived May 2 (local time) in Eswatini, a small kingdom in southeastern Africa, according to the BBC and other outlets.
-Eswatini, formerly known as Swaziland, gained independence from Britain in 1968.
-It has been Taiwan’s only diplomatic ally in Africa since Burkina Faso cut ties with Taiwan and established relations with China in 2018.
+On May 2 (local time), Taiwan President Lai Ching-te arrived in Eswatini, according to the BBC and other outlets.
+The small monarchy in southeastern Africa, formerly known as Swaziland, gained independence from Britain in 1968.
+Eswatini has been Taiwan’s only diplomatic ally in Africa since Burkina Faso cut ties with Taiwan and established relations with China in 2018.
 The relationship is close: Prince Bulebenkosi Dlamini, a son of King Mswati III, completed undergraduate and master’s studies at Shih Chien University in Taiwan.

-Lai’s trip was originally planned for last month to mark the king’s 40th anniversary on the throne and his 58th birthday.
-Taiwan’s presidential office said the visit was canceled then after Seychelles, Mauritius and Madagascar denied Lai’s delegation permission to transit their airspace.
-Bloomberg reported that after the denials, Taiwan urgently asked Germany and the Czech government for a stopover for Lai, but was turned down.
+Lai’s trip had originally been planned for last month to mark the king’s 40th anniversary on the throne and his 58th birthday.
+Taiwan’s presidential office said the visit was canceled then after Seychelles, Mauritius and Madagascar denied overflight clearance to Lai’s delegation.
+Bloomberg reported that after the overflight denials, Taiwan urgently asked Germany and the Czech Republic to allow a stopover, but was turned down.

-Chinese authorities criticized the visit as “despicable behavior like a rat.”
+Chinese authorities criticized the visit as “despicable behavior like a rat,” the report said.
 China has also recently introduced tariff exemptions for all African countries except Eswatini.
-Taiwan is pursuing projects in Eswatini including an oil storage facility and an industrial park.
-Taiwan Deputy Foreign Minister Chen Ming-chi previously said Taiwan would show how it plans to support Eswatini’s economy during Lai’s visit.
+Taiwan is pursuing an oil storage facility and an industrial park project in Eswatini.
+Taiwan Deputy Foreign Minister Chen Ming-chi previously said Taiwan would show “how Taiwan will support Eswatini’s economy” during Lai’s visit.

-Taiwan has provided extensive support to Paraguay, the newspaper said, including a presidential aircraft, helicopters, electric buses and trips to Taipei for Paraguayan politicians.
+The report said Taiwan has backed Paraguay with a range of support, including a presidential aircraft, helicopters, electric buses and trips to Taipei for Paraguayan politicians.
 Taiwan also helped fund construction of Paraguay’s National Congress building.
-China has pressed Paraguay to “quickly make the right decision,” but Taiwan increased its financial support, providing a $200 million loan for housing for low-income residents and a $20 million grant for hospital construction.
+As China pressed Paraguay to “quickly make the right decision,” Taiwan increased support, providing a $200 million loan for housing for low-income residents and a $20 million grant for a hospital.

 Taiwan currently has 12 diplomatic allies, including the Vatican and Haiti.